telerik/blazor-docs/knowledge-base/gauge-pointer-tooltip.md

 * Declare an instance of [`TelerikTooltip`]({%slug tooltip-overview%}).
 1. Set the [`TargetSelector`]({%slug tooltip-overview%}#tooltip-parameters) of the Tooltip to a specific path element within the SVG rendered by the Gauge.
 Use the specified pointer color in the selector.

-The sample below demonstrates Tooltip in Arc Gauge but the approach applies to the other Gauge types as well.
+The example below demonstrates how to add a Tooltip to the Arc Gauge.
+The same approach applies to all other Gauge types.

 ````CSHTML
 @*Tooltip in Arc Gauge*@